-For the woman who had the Proenza PS1, the Céline Luggage tote, and the Balenciaga City bag, there is the Gucci Marmont fanny.
+For the woman who had the Proenza PS1, the CELINE Luggage tote, and the BALENCIAGA City bag, there is the GUCCI Marmont fanny.
 The “It” bag of the fanny renaissance — the one you’ll find in street-style photos outside of fashion weeks around the world.
 “Where I came from in leather goods, it was all about function, not making a statement or communication about how much is in my bank account,” Huling says.
-“But if I were to just lose my mind and be a completely diff person, I love all the Gucci ones.”
+“But if I were to just lose my mind and be a completely different person, I love all the GUCCI ones.”

 The Athleisure Fanny